chauff/IN4325/README.md

 ### Weekly reviews

-Each week is accompanied by **one required reading**, which is usually a scientific paper.
+Each lecture week is accompanied by **one required reading**, which is usually a scientific paper.
 For every required reading you are asked to write a *review*.
 These review activities are individual work.

 Each review is graded as either *excellent*, *sufficient* or *insufficient*.
 In order to pass the course, 6 of the 8 offered review opportunities have to be passed with at least *sufficient*.
 Use the provided [review template](reviewForm.md) and follow its instructions.
 Reviews are submitted via Brightspace.